carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 {: .output}

-Whitout disturbing the active terminal, open a new window in your prefered browser (recommended Chrome), copy-paste the following link `http://132.248.196.38:8080` and click on the bottom `Draw` to see your results and start interacting with your pangenome
+Without disturbing the active terminal, open a new window in your preferred browser (recommended Chrome), copy-paste the following link `http://132.248.196.38:8080` and click on the bottom `Draw` to see your results and start interacting with your pangenome

 <a href="../fig/01-03-02.svg">
   <img src="../fig/01-03-02.svg" width="956.5" height="453.5" alt="Interactive Anvio pan genome analysis of six S. agalactiae genomes.
                                                                	Each circle corresponds to one genome and each radius represents a gene family. " />
 </a>

 {: .output}

 > ## Exercise 1: The homogeneity of gene clusters.
 >Anvi’o allows to identify different levels of disagreement between amino acid sequences in different genomes.
 Amino acid sequences from different genomes in a gene cluster that are almost identical tell us that the gene cluster is highly homogeneous.
 >
 > The **geometric homogeneity index** tell us the degree of geometric configuration between the genes of a gene cluster and the **functional homogeneity index** considers aligned residues and quantifies differences across residues in a site.
 >